-Mechanisms of specificity and communication in bacterial immunity
+Mechanisms of bacterial immunity

 Our research group is currently focused on the following topics: